mgr-inz-rafal/tx_processor/README.md

 There are a couple of unit tests scattered around the different modules to check code mechanics.

 The heavy lifting is done in the `tests` module which contains a bunch of scenario based tests.
 These have a form of input CSV file with the corresponding expected output.
 The file name describes the idea behind each scenario.
-Scenarios are split into tho directories: `sunny_day` and `malicious` - the former covers normal processing while the latter tries to cover potential edge cases and abuses.
+Scenarios are split into directories for added clarity.